AAbasinejad/Network_Analysis/README.md

 * [*__`main.py`__* ](https://github.com/AAbasinejad/CS-Network/blob/master/main.py):

-This file is the main corpus of the project, and it is to initialize and call another functions, which will explain in following.
+This module is the main corpus of the project, and it is to initialize and call another functions, which will explain in following.

 Modules and libraries which has to be imported:
 ```python